BAndresen/TOJA/README.md

 ## Why use TOJA?
 + Make the job hunting process more organized, analytical and motivational.
 + Own your Data!
-None of your Job Data is shared.
-Everything is stored locally on your machine
+Nothing is shared and everything is stored locally on your machine
 + Open Source
-+ 100% Free!
-No Paywalls for additional Features.
++ No Paywalls

 ## Description